ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ![!UI and Race Timer Hierarchy](../img/RaceTimerTutorial/race_timer_ui_hierarchy.png){: .center loading="lazy" }

-!!! tip
-    Feel free to design the UI how you want it to look.
-Just make sure that there is a text object for the race timer.
+!!! tip "Feel free to design the UI how you want it to look.
+Just make sure that there is a text object for the race timer."

 ### Ready / Go Notification